Correlated subquery: Correlated subqueries in the WHERE clause

 In the above nested query the inner query has to be re-executed for each employee.
 (A sufficiently smart implementation may cache the inner query's result on a department-by-department basis, but even in the best case the inner query must be executed once per department.)

+Correlated subqueries in the SELECT clause

 Correlated subqueries may appear elsewhere besides the WHERE clause; for example, this query uses a correlated subquery in the SELECT clause to print the entire list of employees alongside the average salary for each employee's department.
 Again, because the subquery is correlated with a column of the outer query, it must be re-executed for each row of the result.